 - requires an employer that allows an employee to take more than eight weeks of leave to inform the employee in writing before the start of the leave that the extended leave will not result in extended job and benefits protection; otherwise, all reinstatement rights will continue beyond eight weeks; - provides that two parents with the same employer get an aggregate of eight weeks, not eight weeks each; - changes the notification provision to state "two weeks' notice" or "notice as soon as practicable" if the delay is for reasons beyond the individual's control; - requires that this law be posted in a conspicuous place in the workplace (MGL c.
 149 § 105D).

-In cases in which the FMLA also applies, employers may run the leaves concurrently.
+In cases where the FMLA and PFML also apply, employers may run the leaves concurrently.